Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Related:
 # Distributed Governance Implementation Plan

 Wow, there are a whole lot of ways this one could go!
 This was the paradox I was charged with when hired for my position at Regen Foundation as Ledger Governance Coordinator.
-So what's it and what do these terms represent?
+So what's do these terms represent?

 Take a deep breath, we're working in an industry thats never existed before so we're writing the narrative on the fly.
 It's the only way to do it!

 > Life's what happens when your busy making other plans ~John Lennon

 ## What?
-Lets get into it; what's the plan?
+Lets get straight into it; what's the plan?

-Well, for the plan to be distributed it means that it's authorship need be distributed, the participants must write it.
-How does the community do that if it's living and distributed?
+Well, for the plan to be distributed it means that it's authorship need be distributed and that the participants must write it.

+How does the community do that if it's alive and poly-centric?
 It can't.
-The plans alive and changing immanently; humans are just a part of the living world and the living world is rapidly communicating all the time.
+The plans changing immanently; humans are just a part of the living world and the living world is rapidly communicating all the time a plan can act as a sapshot but thats .
 Every one of us emits a million biophotons a second - with the strength of a candle light two miles in the distance and the intensity of a lazerbeam. **Cosmic serpent**

 Right, so plan must be a living process.
 So what does a distributed governance implementation process look like?
 Well this again I don't know because its happening in real time; the living world is complex, emergent and even chaotic.
 Our external environment is consists of infinite unknowns; if hazard and contingency cease to exist, then so does agency.